deanwampler/command-line-arguments/README.markdown

 ## Usage

-This library is built for Scala 2.11.12 and 2.12.6, the default (2.10 support was dropped in the 0.5.0 release).
+This library is built for Scala 2.11.12, 2.12.9 (the default), and 2.13.0.
 Artifacts are published to [Sonatype's OSS service](https://oss.sonatype.org/index.html#nexus-search;quick%7Eshapeless).
 You'll need the following settings.

 ```
 resolvers ++= Seq(